smapiot/piral/docs/concepts/I08-importmap.md

 }
 ```

-If a dependency is both, excluded and marked as distributed dependenc in the `imports` section then the latter wins - explicit imports are always more relevant than exclusions from the inheritance chain.
+If a dependency is both excluded and marked as a distributed dependency in the `imports` section then the latter wins - explicit imports are always more relevant than exclusions from the inheritance chain.

 ## Importmap Notation